 Eating out at Local Pubs and Cafes

 The closest pub, that can be walked to, is The Rising Sun.
-Serving good pub grub six nights a week Monday – Saturday, and a really great Sunday roast.
+Serving good ‘pub grub’ six nights a week Monday – Saturday, and a good Sunday roast.
 The beer is worth the walk alone.
 You do need good knees to take the shortest route down to it and lots of puff, or at least five pints to get back up.
 It doesn’t get a lot better than the Rising Sun for a selection of largely local, Cornish real ales!
 There is also a car park behind the pub!

 The Boot Inn, in Calstock (5 minutes drive or you can take the train), became a pub in 1655.
 Sean and Kim serve excellent, more restaurant style food and the very best Sunday lunch for miles around.

 There is also the 17th century Tamar Inn, in the centre of the village, which serves great beer and good pub food, near the river Tamar.
 It’s really fabulous to sit out on the village green, with a cool pint or glass of wine, on a sunny day.

 The White Hart, in Chilsworthy, is a really traditional and friendly ‘local’, but is currently closed, whilst being sold.
 We have been assured it will be open again soon; it better had be because it’s our local!
 Watch this space because things are happening!!!!!

 Some of you will recognise this pub as one of the four pubs that Tom Kerridge, the famous chef and broadcaster, filmed on his programme about the loss of the great British pub.

 The pub has almost as beautiful views over the Tamar Valley as we do; well, actually maybe even better!

 The Blacksmiths Arms is a family-run public house that was built in 1626 and was taken over by Russell and his wife Suchada, who took over the pub 4 years ago.
 The building is over 400 years old and as soon as you walk in you know you will soon become a part of the furniture.